ShinniUwU/SOLEN/docs/MOTD.md

 Reload: `exec $SHELL`.
 Remove the one line to disable.

 Tip: `serverutils setup-motd` prints the above snippet for copy‑paste.

+Non‑interactive behavior
+- If SOLEN_NO_TUI=1 or TERM=dumb or not a TTY, pretty output is suppressed.
+- In non‑interactive contexts, nothing is printed unless `--json` is passed.

+Data collector
+- `Scripts/motd/collect.sh` emits a single JSON line with host metrics suitable for dashboards or piping.

+Services configuration
+- Example at `config/motd/services.example`.
+Copy to `~/.config/solen/services` or `/etc/solen/services` and adjust.
+- Format: `Label;unit-or-process` (e.g., `NGINX;nginx`, `SSHD;ssh.service`).

 ## Toggling